DickinsonCollege/FarmData2/docs/Technologies.md

 ## Communications ##

-The FarmData2 community uses [Zulip](https://zulip.com/) as it communication platform.
+The FarmData2 community uses [Zulip](https://zulip.com/) as its communication platform.
 Zulip is a group chat application that blends the benefits of asynchronous threaded discussions (e.g. a forum) with live chat.

 Connecting with the [FarmData2 community on Zulip](https://farmdata2.zulipchat.com/) provides a place to ask questions of the project managers and the broader developer community.